patreshubham94/CalculatorExercise/addition.md

 # Addition

-Scenario: Addition of two positiove numbers.
+Scenario: Addition of two positive numbers.

   Given the calculator is turned on.